Chile: World Cup 2014 Team Preview

 As such they will have the capabilities at hand to disrupt the opposition and keep the ball for long periods themselves.
 And with the implementation of their unorthodox 3-4-3 system, they are capable of maintaining possession exceptionally well.
 The whole team are completely at ease with the ball at their feet and they can run opposition sides ragged with their sharp passing and subtle movements.

-Sampaoli – a manager from the Marcelo Bielsa school of coaching – loves his team to play in an aggressive and attacking manner, meaning players like Alexis Sanchez and Eduardo Vargas pop up in various attacking positions and cause mayhem in the opposition backlines.
+Sampaoli – a staunch disciple of the principles of Marcelo Bielsa – loves his team to play in an aggressive and attacking manner, meaning players like Alexis Sanchez and Eduardo Vargas pop up in various attacking positions and cause mayhem in the opposition backlines.
 But they also play a key role when pressing the ball, as the front three spread and hassle the opposition very high up the pitch.

 It can be a hugely effective tactic, but on the flip-side, they can be a little generous defensively.
 As of late, Sampaoli has drafted in Cardiff City’s Gary Medel into the centre of defence in an attempt to stem the flow of goals against his.